datacraft360degree-page/Aniruddha-Homestay-Booking-Portal/README.md

         document.getElementById('modal-title').innerText = 'Add New Booking';
         document.getElementById('modal-booking-id').value = '';

-        setInputEnabled(document.getElementById('cust-checkin-date'), true);
+        // DO NOT lock the fields if adding a new booking setInputEnabled(document.getElementById('cust-checkin-date'), true);
         setInputEnabled(document.getElementById('cust-checkin-time'), true);
         setInputEnabled(document.getElementById('cust-checkout-date'), true);
         setInputEnabled(document.getElementById('cust-checkout-time'), true);

-        const todayDt = new Date();
+        // Calculate and set today's date as min for new bookings strictly using IST standard const todayDt = new Date();
         const utcMs = todayDt.getTime();
         const istDate = new Date(utcMs + (330 * 60000));